sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 - *What is the reason we have the following code in the test?
-  The purpose of this code is to clean up the `time-entries` table each time API testing is performed.
+  The purpose of this code is to clean up the `time-entries` table each test method is invoked.
 Otherwise, the api test will fail with duplicate entry.

   ```